markkornelsen/SCCProveIt/README.md

 # SCCProveIt

-The project demonstrates the basics of spring-cloud-contract using MockMVC.
+The project demonstrates the basics of spring-cloud-contract using GROOVY contracts.